 At some point there will come a time when your child isn’t at home and is away from you.
-Either because they are at a sleepover, on a school trip, on holiday with the family or even away for a longer length of time at boarding school.
+Either because they are at a sleepover, on a school trip (which can be organised by WorldStrides), on holiday with the family or even away for a longer length of time at boarding school.

 Rossall – a UK boarding school give their top tips to help your child stave off homesickness.

 Children often feel uncomfortable in new or unusual situations, sometimes excitement can carry them through this, such as being on holiday, but when it’s quieter they might start thinking about the comforts of home.

 It’s important to reassure a child that even if they are somewhere different they aren’t far away from you and vice versa.
 This helps them to feel less isolated and alone, at least until (especially at boarding school) they get settled in and make friends.

 Keeping up aspects of a routine from home can really help to avoid feeling homesick, as you limit the feelings of change.
 A morning and bedtime routine, that can easily be translated from one location to another can help keep your kids retain a sense of familiarity that helps them to get settled into new surroundings quickly.